cyberbotics/webots/docs/guide/appearances.md

 ### BakelitePlastic Field Summary

 - `color`: Defines the color of the plastic.
+This field accepts the following values: `"red"` and `"braun"`.

 - `textureTransform`: Defines an optional 2d texture transform.